wellatleastitried/SecurityPlus/README.md

 ### Spim
 Spim is the same concept as spam with the difference of the messages being sent over text.
 ### Bluejacking
-Bluejacking is the term used to define spam that is sent over bluetooth connections.
+Bluejacking is the term used to define spam that is sent over Bluetooth connections.
 ### Watering Hole Attack
 A watering hole attack is when malware is injecting through an insecure, frequently used third party.
 If an attacker is unable to gain access to Company A's network, but they know that employees of Company A frequently visit Company B's website, the attacker can inject Company B's website with malware so that the employees of Company A that visit this site get infected.
 ### Tailgating